 Assigning a function to a function pointer

 Function pointers can be initialized with a function (and non-const function pointers can be assigned a function).
-In the above example, we have used foo directly, and it has been converted to a function pointer.
 Like with pointers to variables, we can also use &foo to get a function pointer to foo.
-For consistency with variable pointers and member function pointers, which we’ll cover in a future lesson, we’ll be using the &foo syntax rather than just foo.

 One common mistake is to do this:

-This would actually assign the return value from a call to function goo() to fcnPtr, which isn’t what we want.
+This tries to assign the return value from a call to function goo() (which has type int) to fcnPtr (which is expecting a value of type int(*)()), which isn’t what we want.
 We want fcnPtr to be assigned the address of function goo, not the return value from function goo().
-So no parenthesis are needed.
+So no parentheses are needed.

 Note that the type (parameters and return type) of the function pointer must match the type of the function.
 Here are some examples of this:

 Unlike fundamental types, C++ will implicitly convert a function into a function pointer if needed (so you don’t need to use the address-of operator (&) to get the function’s address).
-However, it will not implicitly convert function pointers to void pointers, or vice-versa.
+However, function pointers will not convert to void pointers, or vice-versa (though some compilers like Visual Studio may allow this anyway).

 Calling a function using a function pointer